 Sound simple?
 It is!
 Perhaps even suspiciously simple.
-Webmention enables whole new kinds of interactions between sites (some great examples in this A List Apart piece).
-Unfortunately, almost all of the coordination to support these interactions happen outside of the "Webmention" spec itself.
+Webmention enables whole new kinds of interactions between sites (there are some great examples in this A List Apart piece).
+Unfortunately, almost all of the coordination to support these interactions happens outside of the "Webmention" spec itself.

 These examples and many more are referring to the most talked-about use of Webmention: enabling site-to-site comments and responses, like a souped-up independent alternative to terrible embeds like Disqus.

 This may sound like a simple feature!
 We might expect it to look like this:

 However, for a webmention to "succeed", a lot of coordination needs to happen.

 On your side:

 From here, it's pretty much out of your hands.
 On their side:

 So then they have the webmention, but to actually display it, their site must:

 When I see folks posting "I added Webmentions to my site" I want to believe that they have some version of all of the bullet points above.